Little Bridge

 Little Bridge (5 November 2006 - 5 March 2014) was a racehorse originating from New Zealand.
-He is best known as the winner of the 2012 Sprinting Champion in Hong Kong and the Winner of the 2012 King's Stand Stakes at Royal Ascot.
+He is best known as the winner of the 2012 Sprinting Champion in Hong Kong and the 2012 King's Stand Stakes at Royal Ascot.

 Background

+Little Bridge is a gelding born in 2006 out of the Gold Brose mare Golden Rose and by Faltaat.
+Bred by the Llanhennock Trust he won a trial at Wanganui in December 2009 and was exported to Hong Kong in January 2010.

-Little Bridge is a gelding born in 2006 between Faltaat and Golden Rose.
-He was trained by Hong Kong trainer Danny Shum.
-Little Bridge began racing in Hong Kong in the 09/10 season.
+Little Bridge was trained by Hong Kong trainer Danny Shum and began racing in Hong Kong in the 09/10 season.
 He won his very first race.

 In the 2012 King's Stand Stakes, Little Bridge was placed in draw 7 with jockey Zac Purton.
 With his win he became the first New Zealand horse to win a group 1 race at Royal Ascot.

 Little Bridge has a record of 10 wins out of 22 races.
 He retired early in the 2013 season and was sent to Australia.
 He died on 5 March 2014 due to a bout of colic.